archethic-foundation/libjs/README.md

   Generate `address`, `timestamp`, `previousPublicKey`, `previousSignature`, `originSignature` of the transaction and serialize it using a custom binary protocol.

-  - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derivate and generate the keys
+  - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
   - `curve` is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1")
   - `hashAlgo` is the hash algorithm to use to generate the address (can be "sha256", "sha512", "sha3-256", "sha3-512", "blake2b")